hsf-training/analysis-essentials/git/09-pullrequests.md

 `git commit` creates a commit, whose message is appropriate as it is shorter than 50 characters and meaningful, in other words it's *concise*.

-As you already know very well, your commit is now available **on your laptop only** and it is not yet available either on your fork, or on the upstream repository.
+Your commit is only **on your laptop only** and it is not yet available in your fork, or on the upstream repository.
 {% endchallenge %}